 Since that was the case, I was glad I had these little babies in the freezer…

 Homemade Postpartum Healing Ice Packs

-I had so many “to do list” items for “before baby comes,” it felt insane.
-I wanted to clean the house, switch out kids’ seasonal clothing, get things ready for baby, of course, and go through the prep list the midwife gave us, plus plenty of online “work” items.
+I had so many “to do list” items for “before baby comes” it felt insane.
+I wanted to clean the house, switch out kids’ seasonal clothing, get things ready for the baby, and go through the prep list the midwife gave us, plus plenty of online “work” items.

 - witch hazel

 - 3-6 “bladder control” incontinence pads or hospital-grade pads